wikimedia/mediawiki-tools-cli/README.md

 - The lowest level commands can be included in their parent files.
 Example `mwdd_mediawiki.go` contains subcommands such as `mwddMediawikiCmd`.
 - Complex sub commands can be split out into their own file.
 - This is a recursive solution.
+- Hidden commands can be created for debugging mwcli.
+These should be set as `Hidden` and be under the `debug` command.

 ## CI & Integration tests